contentstack-personalize-examples/nextjs-example-launch-gtm/README.md

 `CONTENTSTACK_DELIVERY_API_HOST`: Just the host of the target CMS delivery environment.
 For example, `eu-cdn.contentstack.com`
 `CONTENTSTACK_PERSONALIZE_EDGE_API_URL`: The URL of the target personalize delivery environment.
 For example, `https://eu-personalize-edge.contentstack.com`.

-The `NEXT_PUBLIC_CONTENTSTACK_HOMEPAGE_EXPERIENCES` environment variable is used to populate a list of Experience Short UIDs running on the home page for e.g. `a,b`.
-Impressions for these experiences are sent when visiting the home page.

 For setting up NextAuth:

 `NEXTAUTH_URL`={deployed domain} (should be http://localhost:3000 in case you're developing locally)